-MetroConnects cooperates with the Environmental Protection Agency (EPA), South Carolina Department of Health & Environmental Control (SCDHEC), ReWa and all municipalities and other special-purpose districts in the provision of sewer facilities throughout Greenville and Anderson Counties.
+MetroConnects cooperates with the Environmental Protection Agency (EPA), South Carolina Department of Health & Environmental Control (SCDHEC), ReWa, all municipalities, and other special-purpose districts in the provision of sewer facilities throughout Greenville and Anderson Counties.

-Metro was initially governed by a five-member commission.
+MetroConnects is governed by a five-member commission.
 Currently, Metro serves approximately 46,000 customers with more than 660 miles of collector lines, 9 pump stations and 10 miles of force main.
-Metro’s 148 square mile service area extends from northern Greenville County in the Slater-Marietta area to the southern portions of the county, and east and west to the Greenville County line.
+Metro’s service area extends from northern Greenville County in the Slater-Marietta area to the southern portions of the county, and east and west to the Greenville County line.
 We also serve the Piedmont area in Anderson County.